quiltdata/quilt/use-a-package.md

     ```bash
     $ quilt install uciml/iris
     ```
-Every Quilt command is available both on the command-line and in Python.
-Alternatively, you could install a package as follows:
+Every Quilt command is available both on the [command line](./shell.md) and in [Python](./python.md).
+So you could install a package as follows:

 ```python
 import quilt